paul-thebaud/phpunit-generator/DOCUMENTATION.md

 * __include__ [*string* or *null*]: A PHP regex to filter files that have to be parsed.
 Set as *null* if you do not want to use an include regex.
 * __dirs__ [*array*]: An array of `source: target` directories.
 PhpUnitGen will parse each files in your source directory (an array key) and put the generated unit tests skeletons in your target directory (an array value).
-It will also parse sub-directories.
+It will also parse sub-directories. *null* if you have no directory to parse.
 * __files__ [*array*]: An array of `source: target` files.
 PhpUnitGen will parse each files in your source file (an array key) and put the generated unit tests skeletons in your target file (an array value).
+*null* if you have no file to parse.

 ### Website usage